Nepal at a Glance

 Geographical Location

-The total area of Nepal is 147,181 square kilometers, extended East to west 885m and North to the south is 193m.
-Nepal occupies 0.3 and 0.03 percentage of the land area of Asia and the world respectively.
-Nepal has categorized in three topographical division: Terai, Hilly, and Moutain region.
-Terai is flat land, Hilly covers the most of green hills and valleys and Mountains region is more 3000m above the sea level.
+The total area of Nepal is 147,181 square kilometers, extended East to west 885m and North to south 193m.
+Nepal occupies 0.3 and 0.03 percent of the land area of Asia and the world respectively.
+Nepal is categorized into three topographical divisions: Terai, Hilly, and Moutain region.
+Terai is flat land, Hilly covers most of the green hills and valleys and the Mountains region is more than 3000m above sea level.
 8 out of the 10 highest peaks are the home of the mountain region.

 Seasons of Nepal:

-Nepal is undoubtedly one of the best countries in the world one can enjoy across the year.
+Nepal is undoubtedly one of the best countries in the world, and one can enjoy it throughout the year.
 However, the topography of Nepal classified the four seasons in a year which are :

-Spring season: Springs starts from March to till May.
+Spring season: Springs start from March to May.
 It is a mild temperature.
-Sky opens and great views greet the traveler.
+The sky opens and great views greet the traveler.
 Spring is one of the best seasons for traveling in Nepal.
-Springs also brings vivid colors of flowers.
+Springs also bring vivid colors of flowers.

 Autumn season: Autumn is another best season for travelers in Nepal.
-It comes from September to till November.
-The raining stops, the weather gets clear most of the time, the temperature is pleasant so that traveler loves this season.
+It comes from September to November.
+The rain stops, the weather gets clear most of the time, and the temperature is pleasant so that traveler loves this season.

 Winter season: Winter is the coldest season, falls December to till February.
-In the lower part, weather is foggy and misty barely seen the sunshine in the Terai region.
-Likewise, in the high Himalayas the snow falls like every day.
+In the lower part, weather is foggy and misty barely seeing the sunshine in the Terai region.
+Likewise, in the high Himalayas, the snow falls like every day.

 People and religion

 People and religion of Nepal will be seen varieties as per geography of Nepal.
-However, people of Nepal can be seen into two types – Aryan and Mangoloids.
+However, the people of Nepal can be classified into two types – Aryan and Mangoloids.
 The majority of people in Nepal follow the Hindu religion, after that, People follow Buddhism, Christianity, and some other religions also followed by people.
-There is no discrimination in the religion in Nepal so that Nepal also known for the cooperation and harmony between different religious people.
+There is no discrimination in the religion in Nepal so Nepal is also known for the cooperation and harmony between different religious people.

 National Parks in Nepal